PRIMO: Private Regression in Multiple Outcomes: Preliminaries

-\paragraph{Private Linear Regression.} Private linear regression is well-studied under a variety of different assumptions on the data generating distributions and parameter regimes.
-Typically analysis of private linear regression is done either under the fully agnostic setting where only parameter bounds $\normX, \normY, \normW$ are assumed, under the assumption of a fixed design matrix and $y$ generated by a linear Gaussian model (the so-called realizable case), or under the assumption of a random design matrix \cite{rand_design}.
-In this paper we focus on the first fully agnostic setting, because in our intended applications within the social and biomedical sciences in general we neither have realizability or Gaussian covariates.
-In the fully agnostic setting \cite{revisit} provides a comprehensive survey of existing private regression approaches and bounds, including proposing a new adaptive technique.
+Private linear regression is well-studied under a variety of different assumptions on the data generating process and parameter regimes.
+Typically analysis of private linear regression is done either under the fully agnostic setting where only parameter bounds $\normX, \normY, \normW$ are assumed, or under the assumption of a fixed design matrix and $y$ generated by a linear Gaussian model (the so-called realizable case), or under the assumption of a random design matrix from a known distribution \cite{rand_design}.
+In this paper we focus on the first fully agnostic setting, because in our intended applications within the social and biomedical sciences in general we neither have realizability (when $y$ is actually a linear function of $x$) or Gaussian features.
+In the fully agnostic setting \cite{revisit} provides a comprehensive survey of existing private regression approaches and bounds, including a discussion of the impact of different parameter norms.